Differential Privacy in Aggregated Mobility Networks: Balancing Privacy and Utility: Differential Privacy: Overview

 In differential privacy, the appropriate epsilon is typically determined based on the sensitivity of the underlying data.
 The definition of sensitivity is given in \cite{dwork2006differential} as follows:

 \begin{defn} [Sensitivity] For any query function $f$: $D \rightarrow R^{n}$, the sensitivity of $f$ is

 for all datasets $\mathbf{X}$ and $\mathbf{X}'$. \end{defn}

 Input perturbation and output perturbation are the two ways to implement differential privacy.
-When we want to release an aggregated mobility network, one way to protect privacy is through input perturbation, where noise is injected into the input data.
-The GPS point $\mathbf{x}$ is the input for our application.
-Using noise function $L(\epsilon, R)$, the GPS points are perturbed as follows:
+When we want to release an aggregated mobility network, one way to protect privacy is through input perturbation.
+Laplace mechanism adds a random noise sampled from Laplace distribution: \begin{defn} [Laplace Mechanism] For any function $f$: $D \rightarrow R^{n}$, the mechanism $\mathcal{A}$ gives $\epsilon$-DP as follows: